dhriman-deka/LYRA---Mental-Health-Therapy-Chatbot/README.md

 2. Create .env files in both frontEnd and backEnd directories based on the .env.example files
 3. Run `npm install` in both directories
 4. Start the backend with `npm start` in the backEnd directory
 5. Start the frontend with `npm run dev` in the frontEnd directory

+## Author
+Dhriman Deka

+## Overview
+This project aims to build a predictive model for flight ticket prices to help travelers make informed booking decisions.
+Using historical flight data and machine learning algorithms, we can forecast price trends and provide valuable insights to users planning their travels.